nomilous/ntree/sample/solar_system/README.md

 Some files/directories in this are ignored by the ntree loader because they contain duplicate paths that are not (yet) supported.

-eg. Multiple definitions for the vertexs called 'inner'
+eg. Multiple definitions for the vertex called 'inner'

 __planets.js__
 ```javascript